-To change between comment and diagram view, select either the button Preview or Charts.
+To change between quotation preview and chart view, select either Preview or Charts in the segmented control at the top-right corner of the bottom pane.

 Good to know

 Groundedness: Code frequency or groundedness.
 It shows how many quotations are linked to a code.